-The Narrows of the Poudre can be broken down into 3 different sections with markedly different personalities...
+The Narrows of the Cache La Poudre can be broken down into three sections with different nature.

 Just below the Highway 14 bridge is the Lower Narrows, which consists of one big burly "classic" class V. This is a fantastic rapid - a bunch of neat moves, with eddies to catch your breath at most levels, and a very aesthetic position alongside the road.
 There is a messy rock jumble at the bottom of this rapid to give you incentive to stay on line!

 Appropriate levels for these sections vary tremendously.
 The entire section is commonly run at less than 1' on the Pineview gauge up to about 2'.
-Above 2 or 2.5, the Upper and Lower start getting burly, but the middle is excellent.
-Above about 3.5', the Upper and Lower are much less frequently run (IMHO, they're moving into the V+ range at those levels), while the middle is now pushy and burly IV+ or "easy V" (is that an oxymoron?) and a whole lot of fun.
-It's a shame this is such a short run - there's a lot of great whitewater here.
+Above 2' or 2.5', the Upper and Lower start getting burly, but the middle is excellent.
+Above about 3.5', the Upper and Lower are much less frequently run (IMHO, they're moving into the V+ range at those levels), while the middle is now pushy and burly IV+ or "easy V" and a whole lot of fun.
+This short run holds a lot of great whitewater.

-Locals have been know to run this down to about 50 cfs, they're pretty hard-up for whitewaer.
+Locals have been know to run this down to about 50 cfs, they're pretty hard-up for whitewater.
 It's possible to get down, but very bony at less than 150 cfs.

 Check out the locals view of the Narrows at coloradokayaking.com